Managing type 1 diabetes at home

 Benefits advice

 Type 1 Diabetes is considered a disability under English law.
-The Disability Living Allowance (DLA) is therefore payable for all children with Type 1 Diabetes.
+The Disability Living Allowance (DLA) is therefore payable for all children and young people with Type 1 Diabetes, until the age of 16.
 To request a claim form, please contact the Department of Work and Pensions.
-These benefits are to help you with the extra costs of caring for your child.
+These benefits are to help you with the extra costs of caring for a young person with diabetes.

 Department of Work and Pensions